ebruchez/ebruchez.github.io/pages/typewriter-collection-completed-restorations.md

 </figure>
 <figure>
     <img src="/assets/pages/typewriter-completed-restorations/IMG_8458.jpg"/>
     <figcaption>1949 - This Underwood Rhythm Touch had a broken escapement wheel.
 I swapped the escapement wheel from a parts machine.
 I replaced the sound-proofing material inside, polished, and cleaned everything.
-I really like the bicolor keyboard, and the metal stripes around the machine make it very classy.</figcaption>
+I really like the bicolor keyboard, and the metal stripes around the machine make it very classy.
+This has new 3D printed feet.</figcaption>
 </figure>
 <figure>
     <img src="/assets/pages/typewriter-hermes/IMG_3853.jpg"/>